-- Macroeconomic factors.
-Adverse changes in general macroeconomic, political, regulatory and market conditions can negatively impact consumer spending patterns, the success of existing small businesses and the formation of new small businesses.
-While we continue to actively monitor the impacts of the evolving macroeconomic environment on all aspects of our business, future negative or decelerating impacts from factors such as inflation, higher interest rates, regulatory obstacles or changes in laws (including changes in tax laws and regulations) remain uncertain - Our share of business formations.
-In the three months ended March 31, 2024 and 2023, business formations represented the largest share of our total transaction orders.
+• Macroeconomic factors.
+Adverse changes in general macroeconomic, political, regulatory and market conditions can negatively impact consumer spending patterns, the success of existing small businesses and the rate of new small business formations.
+We believe downward macroeconomic pressure contributed to the increase in corporate dissolutions and the deceleration in business formations that we experienced in the nine months ended September 30, 2024, which, in turn, negatively impacted our ability to upsell and retain our customers.
+While we continue to actively monitor the impacts of the evolving macroeconomic environment on all aspects of our business, we expect the macroeconomic environment to remain challenging throughout the remainder of 2024.

+- Our share of business formations.
+In the three and nine months ended September 30, 2024 and 2023, business formations represented the largest share of our total transaction orders.
 Business formations act as an entrance point for many customers to the LegalZoom ecosystem, where they then often purchase a mix of transaction and subscription offerings alongside and after the initial formation transaction.
-As a result, our operating results depend on the continuation of new business formations in the U.S. and even more so, on our ability to increase our share of these formations.
-In an effort to increase our share of new business formations in the U.S., we have introduced and may continue to introduce lower-priced products and services to target more price conscious customers. - Ability to enhance customer lifetime value.
-Our goal is for customers to grow their use of our platform post-formation to include additional transaction products and subscription services as their businesses evolve and that, in turn, customers increase their cumulative spend with us over time.
-As a result, our future performance depends on our ability to integrate new products and services into our LegalZoom ecosystem and to increase recurring revenue through subscription offerings.
-As we continue to test new and existing products and services in order to optimize our product line-up, we expect increased volatility across our key business metrics.
-In addition, in an effort to enhance customer lifetime value, we intend to continue to invest in improving our customer experience, which includes investments in our educational content and improving our website and mobile experience.

-Ability to integrate experts.
+As a result, our operating results depend on the continuation of new business formations in the U.S. and even more so, on our ability to increase our share of these formations. - Ability to enhance customer lifetime value.
+Our future performance depends on our ability to integrate new products and services into our LegalZoom ecosystem and to increase recurring revenue through subscription offerings.
+As we continue to test new and existing products and services in order to optimize our core product line-up, including converting certain transaction offerings to subscription offerings and testing various commercialization strategies for those offerings, we have experienced and we expect to continue to experience increased volatility across our key business metrics.
+In addition, in an effort to enhance customer lifetime value, we intend to continue to invest in improving our customer experience, which includes investments in our educational content and improving our website and mobile experience. - Ability to integrate experts.
 We believe that our expert offerings significantly expand our addressable market.
 We aim to increase the consumption of our higher-cost expert offerings through targeted cross-selling and promotion of our products, as well as by improving the platforms through which our customers and experts interact.
-Our ability to further integrate experts into our LegalZoom ecosystem and to increase the consumption of our expert offerings by new and existing customers is key to our future success.
+The extent to which we are able to integrate experts into our LegalZoom ecosystem and increase the consumption of our expert offerings by new and existing customers will impact our future results of operations.